rainwoodman/autodiffblogentry/main.rst

 A particularly simple family of solvers that is frequently used in cosmology are particle-mesh solvers.
 We refer readers to the classical book
 `Computer Simulation Using Particles <http://dl.acm.org/citation.cfm?id=62815>`_ by Hockney and Eastwood for further reference.
-We are therefore a facing a non-linear optimization problem in a high-dimensional space.
+We are therefore facing a non-linear optimization problem in a high-dimensional space.
 The gradient of the objective function :math:`\chi^2(x)` is a crucial ingredient for solving such a problem.

 There are generic software tools (automatic differentiation software) to automatically evaluate the gradient of any function.